About the Author

 My first job was working at Westmead hospital where I learnt all about data management and relational databases and this started me off in computer programming which I have always enjoyed.
 In 1992 I came over to England for what I thought would be about 1 year but I in fact never returned.
 From 1993 until 1996 I completed a PhD looking at what causes the cell shrinking in apoptosis.
 I then went on to complete a series of postdocs at Manchester University which included a research fellowship from the Wellcome trust to explore my first biotech idea of developing a system that could detect protein changes in cells in real time using fluoresence microscopy.
 In 2003 I left the University and went to work for AstraZeneca in Alderley Edge.

 I left Imagen after selling shares in 2017 and since then have been working on several projects including two books: one fiction The Wormwood Deceptions and the other a non-fiction book “The Blind Watch Wearers” which is a critique of New Atheism and the basis for the three God & Science lectures found on this website.
 I intend to publish The Blind Watch Wearers at a later date.
-In 2019 I purchased the South Manchester Magical Maths Franchise as I am also a passionate believer that it is important to try and enthuse primary school children in the language of science.
+Previously I was also involved in the Franchise Magical Maths which aims to make maths fun for primary school children by creating fun afterschool clubs with a mathematical theme.
+Likewise, my co-founder of Imagen, Gareth, also has a passion for educating children.
+As such he created two resources for educators: World of Teaching (a website that is great resource for teachers all over the world) and Learn In VR, a website dedicated to expanding Virtual Reality (VR) resources in education which of course will have a transformative effect on the way our children learn in the future.

 Another hobby of mine is writing programs to aid workflows.
 The software item on the main menu contains several programs I have written to accomplish very common tasks, like helping organise digital photos.
 Others programs I wrote while I was actively engaged in scientific research.
 One program for example is a Word addin that adds basic molecular biology functionality to Microsoft Word so that one can open DNA sequence files and search them for restriction sites etc. This program even allows you to check a basic molecular cloning strategy.